 Norman Vincent Peale

-No, it won’t, and yet we strongly advise that you back up your important files before performing a clean boot.
+And yet we strongly advise that you backup your important files before performing a clean boot in Windows 10.
 Things may go astray at any moment – so, better safe than sorry!
 You can use an external storage device or a cloud solution to secure your important data against permanent loss.

-- Open Search and type Create a restore point.
+- Open Search and type “Create” a restore point.

 - Select this option from the list of results.

-- In System Properties, locate the System Protection tab.
+- In System Properties, locate the “System Protection” tab.
 Navigate to it.